List of Marvel Comics characters: V: Viper (Leon Murtaugh)

 A third version of Viper appeared along with Sin's new Serpent Squad in the pages of Captain America.
 His name is Leon Murtaugh.
 He breaks Crossbones out of jail and later attacked the White House, but he was stopped by Captain America.
 Following that, he and the rest of the Squad took part in a plot to use madbombs to cause rioting in New York City.
 After being captured, Viper asked to go into the Witness Protection Program in exchange for information.
-He had only been in the program for less than a month when he was targeted by the villain killer Scourge and killed after being shot twice in the head.
+He had only been in the program for less than a month when he was targeted by the villain killer Scourge and killed.

 Hobgoblin's Viper

-Roderick Kingsley sold one of Ophelia Sarkissian's Viper outfits to an unnamed criminal to be a version of Viper.
+Roderick Kingsley sold one of Ophelia Sarkissian's Viper outfits to an unnamed criminal, who became the next Viper.

 Visimajoris

 Visimajoris is a demon who has clashed with Doctor Strange.

 Vision

-Vision is the name of three fictional characters appearing in American comic books published by Marvel Comics.
+Vision is the name of three characters appearing in American comic books published by Marvel Comics.